Rear Adjustable Control Arms (96-02 4Runner)

 Over the past decade of wheeling our own 4Runner, we’ve experienced a few different rear arm brands, but they all left us disappointed for one reason or another.
 There just wasn't anything on the market that checked off all the boxes.
 So we decided to design our own...

-The challenge we faced was building a "no compromise" set of rear arms that were better than anything else out there, while keeping build cost low enough to sell them at a similar price as the current (less ideal) products on the market.
+The challenge we faced was building a "no compromise" set of rear arms that were better than anything else out there, while keeping build cost low enough to sell them at a similar price.

 We knew that Johnny Joints were the best in the business, and that’s what we wanted on our arms.
-But they are valued at $60 each (that's $480 in joints alone, between uppers and lowers).
-On top of that, none of them fit quite right on our trucks.
-So we had Johnny Joints built specifically for our 3rd Gen 4Runners, to accommodate stock mounts and hardware (perfect fitment!)...
-It was a challenge, but thanks to the support of the community and the amazing guys at Rock Jock 4x4, we pulled it off.
+But they cost $66 each (that's $528 in joints alone, for a full set).
+On top of that, none of them fit quite right on our Toyota trucks.
+So we had Johnny Joints built specifically for different models, to accommodate stock mounts and hardware (perfect fitment!)...
+It was a challenge, but thanks to the support of the community and the amazing folks at Rock Jock 4x4, we pulled it off.

 Thick-walled DOM steel:

 - No more breaking and bending rear arms!
-1.625in lowers, 1in uppers for the best balance between strength AND clearance throughout travel.
+1.625in tube lowers, 1in tube uppers for the best balance between strength and clearance throughout travel.